 The same elements – in the same font – are also found on the bottle.
 The “Alfa” is even slightly embossed for a classy 3D effect and its golden letterings stand out really well against the bottle’s royal blue.

 The beer name is at the bottom, in white fonts.
 And instead of a traditional beer label, they opted for an abstract black pattern, immersed into the color of the bottle.

-For Alfa Beer package design, Brand Junkies have gone the extra mile and produced an almost artistic statement.
+For Alfa Beer packaging design, Brand Junkies have gone the extra mile and produced an almost artistic statement.

 Although deluxe, limited-edition boxes are not unfamiliar to F&B brands, they provide a great opportunity for innovation and thinking outside the box.
 Without market restraints that other mass-produced goods impose, creative designers can let their imagination run amok.

-The distinctiveness and cleverness of Alfa Beer packaging are the main reasons why it claimed DesignRush’s Best Package Design Award.
+The distinctiveness and cleverness of Alfa Beer packaging are the main reasons why it claimed DesignRush’s Best Packaging Design Award.